mina4gerges/ny_times_articles/README.md

         - Run the analysis and publish to the **SonarQube** server **sonar-scanner** (Be sure you added **SonarScanner** to your path)

+        - Open the web browser: **localhost:9000**

+        - Login using you credentials (**admin** is the default value for the login and password)

+        - Congrats 🎉, now you can see the reports

 - <h2 name="screenShots">ScreenShots</h2>